kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject/pickup-gamedata-mods/simplified-mini-game.md

 #Simplified MiniGame

-Follow these steps to add required functionality to a backup version of your Project 2 Unity project.
+If you did not submit a working MiniGame for Project 1, then follow these steps to add required functionality to a **backup version of your Project 2 Unity project.**  You will modify this simplified MiniGame, to complete Project 3.

 **Required Configuration Details:**